bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-crossing-paths-with-descartes.md

   - mathematics
 thumbnail: /content/posts/crossing-paths-with-descartes/assets/images/thumbnail.webp
 description: |
-  Lately I've been thinking about solutions that have delighted me.
+  Lately I've been thinking about really fun solutions.
 You know, those solutions which use some insight you were completely unaware of and make it all look like magic.
 With the help of a classic Australian thriller novel, a dice game from early modern Britain, and Beethoven, I'll explore some foundations of an area of mathematics called _combinatorics_.

   ![A collage of images from the post.
 Colorful marbles arranged in a grid, cookies in the shape of letters spelling out ATG, colorful magnetic cubes with axes drawn against it.](/content/posts/crossing-paths-with-descartes/assets/images/thumbnail.webp)
 ---

-Lately I've been thinking about solutions that have delighted me.
+Lately I've been thinking about really fun solutions.
 You know, those solutions which use some insight you were completely unaware of and make it all look like magic.
 It's been more than once that I've found myself stumbling into something called _combinatorics_ when trying to learn more about them.
 On the way to better understanding these combinatorial solutions I've been reflecting on things more foundational.
 Here, hang on, I'll try to explain what I mean.

 ## Two-up

 Two-up is a game played in Australia.
 Someone tosses two coins in the air, at the same time, and people place bets on the outcome.
 It is forbidden by law except for one day of the year, ANZAC day.
-If you want to understand why betting on a coin toss might be outlawed (and otherwise just enjoy a great if but harrowing novel) I reckon [Wake in Fright](https://en.wikipedia.org/wiki/Wake_in_Fright_(novel)) is worth your time.
+If you want to understand why betting on a coin toss might be outlawed (and otherwise just enjoy a great if but harrowing read) I reckon [Wake in Fright](https://en.wikipedia.org/wiki/Wake_in_Fright_(novel)) is worth your time.

 How many possible states can two coins be in?
 The first coin can be heads or tails, and the second coin can be heads or tails.